xeitojs/xeito.dev/docs/essentials/template-syntax.md

 As we mentioned in the [Introduction](../guide/introduction.md#tagged-template-literals) guide, the template syntax is based on
 [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals),
 which allows us to write HTML inside of JavaScript (without transpilation) and create our UI declaratively.
-All Xeito templates can be syntactically valid HTML, but they can also contain special Xeito-specific tags and attributes that allow us to create dynamic components and bind data to them.
+All Xeito templates can be syntactically valid HTML, but they can also contain special specific tags and attributes that allow us to create dynamic components and bind data to them.

-Under the hood Xeito uses [µhtml](https://github.com/webreflection/uhtml) that will take care of creating and updating the DOM based on the template literals and figure out them minimnal amount of changes to apply to the DOM.
+Under the hood Xeito uses [µhtml](https://github.com/webreflection/uhtml) that will take care of creating and updating the DOM based on the template literals and figure out the minimnal amount of changes to apply to the DOM.

 ## Text Interpolation